Duk5010/Exercise-21-WebDev-Grocery-Shopping-Cart/README.md

 - Displays products as cards with images, names, prices, and an "Add to Cart" button.
 - Allows users to add items to their cart.
 - Increases item quantity instead of adding duplicate entries.
-- Enables users to remove items entirely from the cart.
+- Enables users to remove items en   tirely from the cart.
 - Deployed using GitHub Pages.

 ## 🔗 API Endpoint